I stumbled upon an old personal diary over the weekend. The diary was from 1994 when I was 28 years old. I decided to take a stroll down memory lane.

 Go the large group

-The times where the one on one went out the window were work social functions and my birthday parties.
+The times when the one on one went out the window were work social functions and my birthday parties.

 I had some epic birthday celebrations.